Skip to main content

 Query Items

-This page covers how to loop over raw data — static arrays, ACF repeater fields, or any dynamic data — using get_items().
+This page covers how to loop over raw data — static arrays, ACF repeater fields, or any dynamic data.

-Unlike get_posts(), get_terms(), and get_users(), this function doesn't query the database.
+Unlike the Post, Term, and User query types, Item doesn't query the database.
 It wraps existing data so you can loop over it.

 Basic usage